reagro/web/source/installation.rst

     install.packages("Rwofost")

-We use a few packages that are not on CRAN yet: `luna`, `predicts`, `geodata`, and others that may never go there: `agro`, `agrodata`.
+We use a few packages that are not on CRAN yet: `luna`, `predicts`, `geodata`, `agro`, and `agrodata`.
 These packages are on github and can be installed from there with the `remotes` package, as shown below.

-First install the `remotes` package if you do not have it
+First install the `remotes` package if you do not have it.

 .. code:: r